Is it down to how secure you are as a couple or is it a relationship deal-breaker?

 Choosing The Most Appropriate Answer

 In spite of the differences in opinion, your answer to the question of whether or not wealth can make your relationship richer still depends on the status of your current relationship.
 It would not be right to easily judge other couples about their choices and preferences since no two relationships are the same.
-3 Easy Ways To Eliminate The Hurtful Thoughts Of Being Cheated On
+3 Easy-ish Ways To Get Over The Devastating Pain Of Being Cheated On

 Having said that, you should also feel free to pick out whichever side suits you and your partner the best without having to worry about what other people might think.
 Keep in mind that other people's opinions or whatever comments they might have about your relationship can only do so much.